SophieAu/personal-site-old/src/pages/blog-posts/2020-07-14-npm-publishing.md

 ## Step 2: Prepare your package for release

 In your package repo, run `npm init` and fill out everything you're asked for.
-That makes sure your package is ready for release
+That makes sure your package is ready for release.

 ## Step 3: Publish your package

 If everything works, the only thing that's missing is running `npm publish` to release the package.

 And that's pretty much it.
-Your package is now live on npm
+Your package is now live on npm!